Brexit hangs in balance as lawmakers to vote on May's tweaked deal

 The immediate reaction was cautious from Brexit-supporting lawmakers and from the Northern Irish Democratic Unionist Party (DUP) which props up her minority government.

-“We will be taking appropriate advice, scrutinizing the text line by line and forming our own judgment,” a DUP spokesman said.
+“We will be taking appropriate advice, scrutinising the text line by line and forming our own judgement,” a DUP spokesman said.

 The motion put forward by the government said the joint instrument “reduces the risk” that the United Kingdom would be trapped in the backstop.